Tonyfu09/cissp-exam-cheatsheet/cissp-domain-3-security-architecture-and-engineering.md

 defense in depth: layering, classifications, zones, realms, compartments, silos, segmentations, lattice structure, and protection rings.

+The five key concepts of decomposition are trust boundaries, dataflow paths, input points, privileged operations, and details about security stance and approach.

 ---

 ## 3.2 Understand the fundamental concepts of security models